THE BEST 7 CORPORATE SOCIAL RESPONSIBILITY EXAMPLES

-Plenty of consumers are passionate about social causes, however, you may find consumers and fans to a specific industry may resonate stronger to specific social causes.
+Plenty of consumers are passionate about social causes, however, you may find consumers and fans of a specific industry may resonate stronger with specific social causes.

 According to a Nielsen study, sports fans – for example – tend to be most passionate about animal welfare and youth education/sports causes than any other causes.

 Across social media, brands are leading conversations around social causes with millions of posts in the last few years.
 Some brands even use social media as the primary means to announce their new corporate social responsibility campaigns, programs and partnerships.

 But the organisations do not do all the work.
 User-generated conversations on social media about specific brands’ corporate social responsibility programs can earn a huge spike in attention from the general public.

 Companies aren’t alone in consumers’ eyes when it comes to championing social causes.
 In some cases, consumers believe celebrities or key industry leaders should take the lead, as is the case with racial justice or gender equality.